MediaComem/comem-archidep/ex/nginx-static-deployment.md

 > clone the repository there.
 If you don't want other users to access this
 > directory, you could even restrict permissions further by making this
 > directory owned by you and the `www-data` group (e.g. `sudo chown
-> john_doe:www-data /var/www/clock`), and removing all permissions for other
+> jde:www-data /var/www/clock`), and removing all permissions for other
 > users (e.g. with `sudo chmod o-a /var/www/clock`).
 >
 > If you don't care about security at all `(ㆆ _ ㆆ)`, you can also simply
 > revert the permissions of your home directory to what they would have been
-> before, i.e. give access to everyone with `sudo chmod o+rx /home/john_doe`.
+> before, i.e. give access to everyone with `sudo chmod o+rx /home/jde`.

 #### :boom: 404 Not Found